-Because cartography is a tool for communication, students will be required to prepare graphical and written materials, much as would be expected in a professional setting, with the same quality.
-Eight computer-based assignments will focus on the practical application of cartographic principles discussed in class to real-world data.
-The last assignment will utilize all the concepts discussed in class, as well as other assignments.
+Because remote sensing is a tool not only for analysis but also communication, students will be required to prepare graphical and written materials, much as would be expected in a professional setting with the same quality.
+Computer-based assignments will focus on the practical application of remote sensing principles discussed in class to real-world data.
+Five assignments will be distributed through the term.
+The assignments will focus on a specific unit of the course.

 Assignments must be submitted as a SINGLE WORD DOCUMENT and electronically through UMLearn (formally D2L).
-Submission of assignment in any other format (including Illustrator, PDF or pages) will be given a grade of 0, unless the TA grants permission prior to the deadline.
+Submission of assignment in any other format (including PDF or pages) will be given a grade of 0, unless the Teaching Assistant (TA) grants permission prior to the deadline.
 Documents MUST be labelled with the student name and assignment number.
 Answers to questions must be provided in complete sentences.
 Emailed assignments WILL NOT be accepted at any time for any reason and therefore will not be graded.
-If you are not familiar with this tool, please ask your instructor.
-Assignment grades will be posted on UMLearn.
+If you are not familiar with UMLearn, please ask your instructor.
+Assignment grades will be posted online.

 Assignments must be handed in on time - by 2:30 pm on due date.
-Late assignments will be given a grade of 0 unless the student has obtained TA (and not the Instructor) approval in advance of the deadline.
+Late assignments will be given a grade of 0 unless the student has obtained TA approval in advance of the deadline.

 Reasons for granting an extension (assignment or midterm): a death in your immediate family, an illness in either yourself or in a dependent (requires written note from a doctor dated BEFORE the assignment is due), and required to travel for work.
-The Instructor/TA will not accept a note dated AFTER the due date.
+The Instructor will not accept a note dated AFTER the due date.

-Reasons for not granting an extension: having another assignment or midterm due at a similar time/day, being away from the university for a personal reason (i.e. holiday or personal vacation), being too busy with other course work (i.e. having a midterm that same day or week), not attending the lectures due to personal or compassionate reasons (or other reasons), car broke down and could not submit assignment on time, computer is not working properly and you lost the assignment, or any other reason deemed inappropriate by the instructor.
+Reasons for not granting an extension: having another assignment or midterm on the same day, being away from the university for a personal reason (i.e. holiday or personal vacation), being too busy with other course work (i.e. having a midterm that same day or week), not attending the lectures due to personal or compassionate reasons (or other reasons), car broke down and could not submit assignment on time, computer is not working properly and you lost the assignment, or any other reason deemed inappropriate by the Instructor.
 This is not an exhaustive list.
 Please don't ask for an extension if any of these or similar reasons apply.
 If you know that you will be away, you MUST submit the assignment before the due date.